 - Bone Density Testing

-Free parking is available at Piedmont Regional Medical Center, Suite A. Upon arrival at the office, give your name to the receptionist who will obtain the information necessary to begin your file.
+Free parking is available at River District Tower.
+Upon arrival at the office, give your name to the receptionist who will obtain the information necessary to begin your file.
 If x-rays are necessary, we have our own x-ray department.